yousaf931/react-dropzone-sortable-dnd/README.md

 # DropZone Component

-DropZone is a flexible and customizable React component for file uploading with drag-and-drop functionality.
-It supports image compression, custom thumbnail rendering, and more.
-Perfect for building modern file upload experiences.
+DropZone is a flexible and customizable React component for file uploading with sortable drag-and-drop functionality.
+It supports image compression, custom thumbnail rendering.
+Perfect for building modern file upload experiences based on tailwindcss styling.

 ## Features